 PolyU Library is one of the member libraries of JULAC, which is a partner of SCOAP3 (Sponsoring Consortium for Open Access Publishing in Particle Physics).
 This means that PolyU authors can publish in any SCOAP3 journals at no direct cost.

 A "pre-print"is any version prior to peer review and publication, usually the version submitted to a journal.

 "accepted after peer review"

 A "post-print" or "accepted manuscript" is any version approved by peer review.
 Sometimes it's important to distinguish two kinds of post-print: (a) those that have been peer-reviewed but not copy-edited and (b) those that have been both peer-reviewed and copy-edited.
 Some journals give authors permission to deposit the first but the not the second kind in an OA repository.

 A "published" version is the final formatted, published version.
 Most publishers do not allow this version to be self-archived, while some allow - given that an embargo period is set (usually 6, 12 or 24 months after publishing).

-PolyU Institutional Research Archive accepts deposit of "accepted" author’s final version (postprint), including modifications based on referees' suggestions but before the publisher’s copy editing and formatting.
+PolyU Institutional Research Archive accepts the deposit of post-print or accepted manuscript, including modifications based on referees' suggestions but before the publisher’s copy editing and formatting.
 Check Sherpa-RoMEO database to find out the publisher or journal policies towards self-archiving.